openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 func setNull(index: Int64): Unit
 ```

-Function: Sets the specified statement parameter to SQL NULL.
+Function: Sets the statement parameter at the specified position to SQL NULL.

 Parameters: